WATCH NOW: 8 Things to Bring When Camping with Your Dog

 The leash stretches to 38 inches so your dog can have some space on the trail but has a padded handle by the clip so you can keep them close if you see any animals on the trail or if another hiking dog needs to pass.

-I do have to say, from experience, that this light won't last forever if your dog is constantly in and out of the water.
+I do have to say, from experience, that this light won't last forever if your adventure dog is constantly in and out of the water.
 They are great little lights though.
+Also, if you dog doesn't do well in water, consider a life jacket too.

-This collapsable canvas bowl actually zips into itself, condensing it to be small enough to hang off your pack with a carabiner.
+This collapsible dog bowl actually zips into itself, condensing it to be small enough to hang off your pack with a carabiner.

 With a light-weight bottle dedicated for water only for your dog, you can refill it at streams and lakes along the trails.